Never Too Early: 4 Teenpreneurs Share Tips on Starting a Business

 Ben faced age-related logistical and legal obstacles to running his business.
 “I actually had to hire somebody to drive me around in my truck and bring my equipment to jobs because I didn’t have a driver’s license yet.”

 And because he was young, “people didn’t think I could handle more complicated jobs at bigger properties.”
 Over time, Ben developed an impressive portfolio and proved those people wrong.
+Even though SLC is no longer operating, Ben learned a tremendous amount from the experience.
 “I learned that age is irrelevant in business,” he says.
 “Now, I treat younger people differently than most adults probably would because I’ve been in their shoes.”